 - Nightlife and the area at night in general around your apartment

-In many towns and cities, having a car is as much of a necessity as having a home.
+In many towns and cities, having a car is as necessary as having a home.
 In New York City, it is almost more of a hassle than a luxury.
 Parking is a lengthy and frustrating task, as well as expensive.
 With all of the public transportation and so much within walking distance, it might be a better plan to ditch the car payments and interest and use that money for renting a nice apartment.

-Do it!
+Could you do it?
+When you do, plan a good job.
 Make the exciting move to that beautiful city.
-When you do, just plan ahead with a good job.
 Once you land that, do your research, consider giving up your car, and find a nice place to settle into so you can see, taste, and smell all that that new world has to offer.